dotnet/docs/docs/standard/microservices-architecture/docker-application-development-process/docker-app-development-workflow.md

 ## Step 6.
 Test your Docker application using your local Docker host

 This step will vary depending on what your application is doing.
-In a simple .NET Core Web application that is deployed as a single container or service, you can access the service by opening a browser on the Docker host and navigating to that site.
+In a simple .NET Core Web application that is deployed as a single container or service, you can access the service by opening a browser on the Docker host and navigating to that site, as shown in Figure 5-13.
 (If the configuration in the Dockerfile maps the container to a port on the host that is anything other than 80, include the host port in the URL.)

 ![Example of testing your Docker application locally using localhost](./media/image18.png)

+**Figure 5-13**.
+Example of testing your Docker application locally using localhost

 If localhost is not pointing to the Docker host IP (by default, when using Docker CE, it should), to navigate to your service, use the IP address of your machine’s network card.

 This URL in the browser uses port 80 for the particular container example being discussed.
 However, internally the requests are being redirected to port 5000, because that was how it was deployed with the docker run command, as explained in a previous step.

-You can also test the application using curl from the terminal.
+You can also test the application using curl from the terminal, as shown in Figure 5-14.
 In a Docker installation on Windows, the default Docker Host IP is always 10.0.75.1 in addition to your machine’s actual IP address.

 ![Example of testing your Docker application locally using curl](./media/image19.png)

+**Figure 5-14**.
+Example of testing your Docker application locally using curl

 ### Testing and debugging containers with Visual Studio 2017